simcesplatform/domain-messages/README.md

        from domain_messages.resource import ResourceStateMessage
        ```

-- Using domain-messages as a Git submodule in your own Git repository
+- Using domain-messages as a Git submodule in your own Git repository (recommended)
     - Allows an easy way to update to the newest version of the library.
     - Requires the use of Git repository (some kind of version control is always recommended when working source code).
     - Requires more initial setup than manual copying.